1. What is airsoft?

 13. As a beginner, how do I perform maintenance on my airsoft gun?

 Maintaining by cleaning, using the right bb’s, loading magazines properly, successfully troubleshooting jams, and storing your airsoft guns safely means a longer lasting gun for longer play.

 14. Will I get shoot and hurt by airsoft guns?

-No, if you play responsibility.
+The risk of getting hurt is minimal if you play responsibly.
 At PSC, we engage in IPSC Action Air style where shooters aim to shot at metal poppers and paper targets.
 Any aiming toward people are strictly prohibited.
 Accident can occur, but we minimize the chance here.